cloudnativelabs/kube-router/docs/bgp.md

 ### Route-Reflector setup  Without Full Mesh

-This model support the common scheme of using Route Reflector Server node to concentrate peering from Client Peer.
-This has the big advantage of not needing full mesh, and scale better.
-In this mode kube-router expects each node is configured either in Route Reflector server mode or in Route Reflector client mode.
-This is done with node `kube-router.io/rr.server=ClusterID`, `kube-router.io/rr.client=ClusterId` respectively.
-In this mode each Route Reflector Client will only peer with Route Reflector Servers.
-Each Route Reflector Server will peer other Route Reflector Server and with Route Reflector Clients enabling reflection.
+This model supports the common scheme of using Route Reflector Server node to concentrate peering from Client Peers.
+This has the big advantage of not needing full mesh, and scales better. kube-router expects that each node is configured either in Route Reflector server mode or in Route Reflector client mode.
+Each Route Reflector Client will only peer with Route Reflector Servers.
+Each Route Reflector Server will peer with other Route Reflector Servers and Route Reflector Clients with reflection enabled.
+This is achieved in one of 2 ways:

+1. Manual Mode

+If kube-router is started with `--route-reflector-mode=manual` which is the default, kube-router checks the Kubernetes node object for the annotations `kube-router.io/rr.server=ClusterID` and `kube-router.io/rr.client=ClusterId` to be configured in Route Reflector server mode or Route Reflector client mode respectively.

 Users can annotate node objects with the following command: